Flores homers to help Giants to 4-2 win over Astros

 Houston's Framber Valdez (2-4) allowed five hits and two runs with eight strikeouts in six innings.

+The Astros have struggled at home this season and fell to 8-11 at Minute Maid Park with Wednesday's loss.

+"We've certainly got to turn our home record around," manager Dusty Baker said.
+"But there's nothing we can do about it now.
+We've just got to go and continue to play well on the road and try to address our home record when we get back."

-The Giants took two of three games of this series after a 2-0 win Tuesday night.
+The Giants took two of three games of this series after a 2-0 win Tuesday night behind eight scoreless innings by Anthony DeSclafani.

+"Whenever (Webb) is on the mound we obviously have a shot," Bart said.
+"I was excited.
+I loved him and (DeSclafani) having the ball these last two days.
+I felt like it put us in a really good position to get through this lineup over and over again.
+Pitching has dominated for us these last two days."

 Neither team could get much going offensively before Bart singled on a line drive to right field to start the sixth and advanced to second on a sacrifice bunt by LaMonte Wade Jr. Slater followed with a single to right to score Bart and put San Francisco up 1-0.